waratuman/blog.redistogo/_posts/2010-08-05-resque-scheduler.md

 # Configure Resque Scheduler

 Resque Scheduler run as a process.
 To run it we will end up calling `rake resque:scheduler`.
-Before that can happen the `lib/tasks/resque.rb` file will need to be updated to load these task.
-Added the following lines to the file:
+Before that can happen the `lib/tasks/resque.rake` file will need to be updated to load these task.
+Added the following line to the file:

     require 'resque_scheduler/tasks'
-    task "resque:setup" => :environment

 Now you should be able to run `rake resque:scheduler`.
 Since the crontab for Resque Scheduler has not been set the process will schedule any jobs.
 It will